-The Mode radio buttons determine whether the cue list will listen for MTC (which stands for MIDI timecode,) or LTC (which stands for linear timecode or longitudinal timecode.)
+Sync source lets you choose whether the cue list will listen for MTC (which stands for MIDI timecode,) or LTC (which stands for linear timecode or longitudinal timecode.)
 QLab does not support VITC (vertical integrated timecode) because we’ve frankly never heard of it being used outside of a film set.

 Note: LTC is sometimes referred to as SMPTE, which is similar to the way that a tissue is often called a Kleenex®, or a photocopy is often called a Xerox®.
 Strictly speaking, SMPTE, the Society of Motion Picture and Television Engineers, is the name of the organization that invented LTC, and LTC is the name of the timecode format.
 But we digress.

-The View button to the right of the format pop-up will open the Timecode monitor window to allow you to watch the incoming timecode and verify that everything is working properly.
+The View button to the right of the format pop-up will open the Timecode Status window to allow you to watch the incoming timecode and verify that everything is working properly.
 To the right of this button is a small textual indicator that shows the status of incoming timecode, or waiting… when there is no incoming timecode.